donghyunjlim/NBA_Analysis/docs/p01-proposal.md

 The first citation related to this topic of health and basketball comes from the [National Library of Medicine: Effects of age on physical and technical performance in National Basketball Association (NBA) players](https://pubmed.ncbi.nlm.nih.gov/32847370/), where the researchers found a correlation between points per game and age.
 While this isn't shocking, the more interesting result was that centers tended to decline much more than guards or forwards.
 In our analysis of the 2021 season, it might be advantageous to see if this is due to the amount of fouls given to the centers compared to the guards.

 The second citation is titled [The Effect of Fouls on a Player’s Performance in the NBA by Nikhil Ajjarapu](https://medium.com/@nikhil.ajjarapu/the-effect-of-fouls-on-a-players-performance-in-the-nba-42a0149a1d20).
 He collected data on player's fouls and their performance measured by points scored before foul and and true shooting percentages before fouls.
-In particular, he examine Kawhi Leonard's figures, noting a decrease in efficiency as the number of fouls increased.
+In particular, he examined Kawhi Leonard's figures, noting a decrease in efficiency as the number of fouls increased.
 This table is shown below:

 ![Kawhi's Regular Season True Shooting Percentage](/data/KawhiLeonardTS.png)